VisiumCH/dvc-workshop/README.md

 <packge_name> = <version>
 ```

-by puting "*" inplace of <version>, you let `pipenv` manage the versions of all librabries to avoid confilct dependencies.
+by putting "*" inplace of ```<version>```, you let `pipenv` manage the versions of all libraries to avoid conflict dependencies.

 ### Exercise

-We intentionally left out a fiew dependencies to install, add the following to your environment :
+We intentionally left out a tensorflow library to install, add the following to your environment :

-**TBD List Packages**
+* tensorflow

-Finally, looking at the dev section, you might have guessed that thoes packages are here to aid during development.
+Finally, looking at the dev section, you might have guessed that those packages are here to aid during development.
 As such, `black`is a python code formatter, `isort` to order the imports, `pre-commit`to ensure no code is pushed with formating etc...

 adding the ```--dev``` during the install will allow you to use these libraries.